 Percent Change

-The percent of change between the readings (speed or count) of two sensors was determined for user specified time intervals and pairs of sensors.
-The next equation was followed:
+The percent of change between the readings (speed or count) of pairs of sensors was determined in specified time intervals:

 Percent Change xf,xo=xf-xoxo*100 xo=Reading from first sensorxf=Reading from second sensor

 This procedure was applied on pairs of sensors in segments of road with no ramps.
-The analysis was conducted on a typical free flow interval of time and on one month of data.
-The results were presented as averages in both cases.
-The sensor pair configurations were:
+The analysis was conducted on a typical free flow condition.

 Findings

-This section presents the numerical results of the quality assessment procedures performed on the data sets of each of the work zones.
-Note the data set used for this analysis as in 5- minute granularity.
-Note that in the following tables, the symbol ‘*’ denotes a RTMS sensor.
+This section presents the numerical results of the quality assessment procedures performed on the data sets in each of the work zones.
+Note the data set used for this analysis is in 5- minute granularity.
+In the following tables, the symbol ‘*’ denotes a RTMS sensor.

 I-57/I-64

+The period from xx xx xxxx to xx xx xxxx in south bound traffic in I-57/I-64 work zone was investigated.
+The congested hours are identified as follows:

+The average percent missing in the entire period is as follows: xx%.